 So that you can get the most up to date experience on this course, there are fully equipped iMac design studios with the latest design software including the full Adobe Creative Suite and Autodesk Maya.
-Plus, you get to use hardware such as Wacom graphics tablets, iPad Pros, DSLR cameras and equipment.
+There is also a dedicated Nvidia RTX PC studio for 3D design, rendering, game production and VFX.
+You will also have access to all software at home.
+Plus, you get to use hardware such as Wacom graphics tablets, iPad Pros, DSLR cameras and green screen equipment.

 The Interactive Digital Design course promotes and exploits technology; mobile devices and social media within the teaching and learning environment.

-The course includes visits from professional designers, animators, games developers and VFX Specialists.
-We have had talks and workshops from companies such as Apple, Aardman Animation, The Mill and Escape Studios.
+The course includes visits from professional designers, animators, design agencies, games developers and VFX Specialists.
+We have had talks and workshops from companies Such as Apple, Aardman Animation, McCann Central, The Mill and Escape Studios.
 We ensure our students are kept up to date with current design initiatives by attending exhibitions, entering competitions and exhibiting student work in our Interactive Digital Design exhibition.